 - Monitoring equipment

-Notice that we do not sell these assets to the customer; we need these assets to produce or deliver the final product.
+Notice that the company does not sell these assets to the customer; it needs these assets to produce or deliver the final product.
 Quite often these assets cost large sums of money and the owner has to seek out some form of financing or capital to purchase this equipment.

-So we improvise with an alternative system.
+Therefore, accountants improvise with an alternative system.
 This is called depreciation.
 The best system out there is one that matches the exact production life of the asset to the utilization rate.
-So let us go back to the vehicle.
+Let us go back to the vehicle.
 Assume its life expectancy is exactly 100,000 miles; other vehicles of the same caliber and quality just die at 100,000 (imagine this is one of those cartoons where at exactly 100,000 miles the vehicle shuts off, a puff of smoke comes out, the doors fall off, transmission drops out, the bumpers hang by a thread, and the glass shatters).
 If this is true, then we can measure the utilization rate accurately.
 If the vehicle costs $20,000 then for every mile it is driven we expense to the income statement 20 cents.
-So in those months that we drive it 3,000 miles, we expense $600 as ‘vehicle access’ expense.
+In those months that we drive it 3,000 miles, we expense $600 as ‘vehicle access’ expense.